 A yearly flu vaccine is the first and most important step to protect against flu.
 Everyone six months or older should get an annual flu vaccine.
-There currently is no vaccination for COVID-19.
+Find COVID-19 vaccine information here.

 To prevent the spread of flu or COVID-19, use the “three W” infection-prevention practices:

 Follow local ordinances and CDC guidelines, and err on the side of caution.
-Wear a face covering in public, particularly in indoor and enclosed spaces.
+Wear a mask in public, particularly in indoor and enclosed spaces.
 Wear one in places where physical distancing is difficult to maintain, such as grocery stores and pharmacies, especially in areas of significant community-based transmission.